melancholySheep02/Useful_about_linux/README.md

-# Useful_about_linux
+# Linux tricks
-It contains the information about various important things required in Linux
+It contains the information about various tricks for Linux System.